Stormy9/Stormy9.github.io/CS460/hwk_02/index.md

 I mean, I *created* the `working` branch from the command line on my Git Bash, and it showed up on my Github webpage..... so why can't I delete it from the command line on my Git Bash and have it disappear on my Github webpage?

 hmmmmm.
-as of this time (08/02/19) i emailed Github help to ask them.
+(08/02/19) i emailed Github help to ask them.
 May as well find out from the horse's mouth.
-They were helpful when I emailed them before -- and this specific question/problem didn't come up when I googled.
+They were very helpful when I emailed them before, and I wasn't quite sure what to Google.

 ---
 Then, I realized that I had apparently gone and learned a lot more than I actually needed, for this particular assignment.
 As in, the whole thing with a file in `master` and in `working` with the same name, when you merge.